Open-EO/openeo-udf/README.rst

     .. code-block:: bash

         (openeo_venv) user@t61:~/src/openeo/openeo-udf$ execute_udf --help
-        usage: execute_udf [-h] raster_files band_names raster_output_dir path_to_udf
+        usage: execute_udf [-h] [-r RASTER_FILES] [-v VECTOR_FILES]
+                           [-t RASTER_TIME_STAMPS] [-b BAND_NAMES]
+                           [-o RASTER_OUTPUT_DIR] -u PATH_TO_UDF

-        This program reads a list of single- or multi-band GeoTiff files and applies a user defined function (UDF) on them.
+        This program reads a list of single- or multi-band GeoTiff files and vector files and applies a user defined function (UDF) on them.
         The GeoTiff files must be provided as comma separated list, as well as the band names.
+        The vector files must be provides as comma separated list of files as well.
 The UDF must be accessible on the file system.
-The computed results are single- or multi-band GeoTiff files that are written into a specific output directory.
+The computed results are single- or multi-band GeoTiff files in case of raster output and geopackage vector files in case of vector output that are written into a specific output directory.
+Raster and vector files can be specified together.
+        However, all provided files must have the same projection.

         Examples: